tobyb1212/pyflow_scanpy_parameter/README.md

 copy your .h5ad object into the `pyflow_scanpy_parameter` folder and

-open the `config.ymal` file to edit some configurations.
+open the `config.yaml` file to edit some configurations.